JonahYunes/C-Project-Vode/README.md

-This Code is for a an accesable Chutes and Ladders made on Arduino (C).
+This is Arduino code for an accessible Chutes and Ladders game.